zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 Changes:
 - _analogReferenceSource_ optional parameter added to _analogRead_ command.
 Now, if _analogReferenceSource_ specified, Zabbuino set source of the reference voltage before read from analog pin;
 - _duration_ parameter in _tone_ command now optional.
 If its not specified - tone generation can be stopped only with _noTone_ command.
-May be its evil, don't know.
+May be its evil, don't know;
 - _value_ parameter in _randomSeed_ command now optional.
 If its not specified - the pseudo-random number generator is initializes by _millis()_;
 - _min_ parameter in _random_ command now optional.
 If only one parameter in command _random_ is specified - called Arduino's _random(max)_ to get next number;

-[Russian manual](https://github.com/zbx-sadman/Zabbuino/wiki/Zabbuino-in-Russian) is almost finished, [English manual](https://github.com/zbx-sadman/Zabbuino/wiki/Zabbuino-in-Russian) partially translated using Google translator.
+[Russian manual](https://github.com/zbx-sadman/Zabbuino/wiki/Zabbuino-in-Russian) is almost finished, [English manual](https://github.com/zbx-sadman/Zabbuino/wiki/Zabbuino-in-English) partially translated using Google translator.

 ####27 Jun 2016